 Over the years I’ve seen people online painting tile floors over and over and so many of them were using paint that is not designed for floors or heavy use.
 A lot were even using chalk paint!
 As good as it looked, I always cringed thinking that it probably won’t last long.

-What kind of paint to use on ceramic tiles?
+What kind of paint should you use on ceramic floor tiles?

 Then my friends at Rust-Oleum came out with a line of Rust-Oleum HOME Floor Coating that is made JUST for floors.

-It’s extremely durable, easy to use and allows you to paint your tile floors without stripping, sanding or priming first.
+It’s extremely durable, easy to use, and allows you to paint your old tile floors without stripping, sanding, or priming first.